nodejs/inclusivity/README.md

 * Acknowledge and celebrate existing diversity accomplishments within the project while seeking to build upon them.
 * Identify ways to measure diversity and inclusivity within the project.
-Collect the measurements on report on them at regular intervals.
+Collect the measurements and report on them at regular intervals.

 ### Initial Membership